The Two Solitudes - Through a Lens Darkly

 After the creation of the Gatineau Privilege, Aylen began raiding the cutting limits of competitors, destroying rivals’ booms and rafts on the river, attacking and dispersing competitors’ crews.
 Then, his political ambitions to seek greater control brought the fight to the streets and meeting halls of Bytown by promising booze and women to the more susceptible - and violent - of his followers.
 At least one murder was plotted, attempted, but luckily not successful.

-Bytown residents were horrified at the reign of violence that Aylen had brought and after a few years and a few bad moments, to say the least, the Governor-General was asked to intervene and restore law to the rowdy streets of Bytown.
+Bytown residents were horrified at the reign of violence that Aylen had brought and after a few years and a few bad moments, to say the least, the Governor-General was asked to intervene and restore the law to the rowdy streets of Bytown.

 After 1845, Peter Aylen moved across the river to Aylmer and eventually became a well-respected gentleman, the Darth Vader of the rafts had turned a new leaf in life.